- September 03, 2024

 This course addresses the use of sustainable materials, furniture, and finishes to decorate a residential space.
 Learners apply the principles of sustainability and evaluate the implications of the carbon footprint in a project.
 Projects combine considerations like Leadership in Energy and Environmental Design (LEED) and Canadian Green Building Console.
 These standards influence the carbon footprint, livability, and budget of the decorating solution.

-Business skills are essential for the interior decorator working either as an employee or as an independent entreprenuer.
-This course examines the essential components of a successful decorating business including business plans and cost analysis.
-In addition, the course addresses the professional conduct guiding business interactions of the interior decorator.
+Business skills are essential for the interior decorator working either as an employee or as an entrepreneur.
+This course examines the essential components of a successful interior decorating business including business plans, operations, sales and marketing.
+Learners will plan their career path, explore project management principles and examine conflict resolution.

 In addition to creating design solutions for residential renovations, a key activity in the decorating industry is the preparation of residential properties for sale.
 This course focuses on the role of the decorator as part of an interprofessional team preparing a property for the market.
 Emphasis falls on the aesthetic principles of presentation considering matching furniture and accessories with spatial attributes like colour and light and analysing costs of repair, redesign, and staging.